codeslp/books_db/README.md

 4. **Database Population**: After normalization, the data is loaded into a PostgreSQL database.
 This involves the creation of the necessary tables, and insertion of the data into the tables.

-5. **Data Analysis**: Utilizing both SQL and Pandas, exploratory data analysis is conducted to derive insights into what metrics might be the most optimal to gauge the "best" books.
+5. **Data Analysis**: Utilizing both SQL and Pandas, exploratory data analysis is conducted to derive insights into what metrics might be the optimal gauge of "best" books.

 ## Setup